fletchjp/MERG-Arduino-Software/Signals/Readme.md

 I am testing some of the examples and adding task management using TaskManagerIO (TM added to file names)

+I am controlling the task management with an enum defining the state where this is relevant.

 ## CANSignals

 These examples can link to CBUS.